Is Douching Safe? Examining Risks of Vaginal Douching

 • Pain and discomfort during sex

-• Any redness or burning sensation around your vagina
+• Any redness or burning sensation around your vulva or inside your vagina

 When it comes to vaginal odor, remember that odor is normal and unique for each woman.
-You don’t need to use vaginal douching for it.
-Simply cleaning the vulva with water is enough to keep yourself clean and fresh.
+What to do instead of douching?
+Simply cleaning the vulva with water is enough.

 The vagina is also a self-cleaning organ, thanks to its own mucous secretion.
 So your daily routine should be only ‘outside’ washing and shouldn’t involve any douching.